UPDATED July 2013

 - Wellness Grain Free Canned – carrageenan

-- Halo Canned – some have carrageenan, some have garlic powder (UPDATE April 2013: cans do not have BPA in lining)
+- Halo Canned – some have carrageenan, some have garlic powder (UPDATE April 2013: cans do not have BPA in lining.
+UPDATE 2015: Halo Impulse does not have carrageenan or garlic)

 - Blue Buffalo Freedom Grain Free Canned and Blue Buffalo Basics Canned – carrageenan